 Sculling on their back

-The Mermaid Tails and Monofins are classified as aquatic toys – and as such, safety precautions are necessary, playing in and around the water.
-Children should be directly and actively supervised by a responsible adult at all times while wearing the product.
-Mermaid Tail and Monofin products should only be used in controlled environments such as home swimming pools to minimise the risks posed by external elements such as waves or riptides found in open waters.
+The Mermaid Tails and Monofins are classified as aquatic toys – and as such, safety precautions are necessary.
+Children should be directly and actively supervised by a responsible adult at all times while around the water and wearing the product.
+Our products should only be used in controlled environments such as home swimming pools to minimise the risks posed by external elements such as waves or riptides found in open waters.

 Swimming and floatation aids such as kick boards and pool noodles are a great way to provide support for a child first using their Mermaid Tail until they build up their confidence!